Wilhelmine of Prussia, Queen of the Netherlands, Grand Duchess of Luxembourg

 King Willem I of the Netherlands; Credit – Wikipedia

-In 1820 Wilhelmine’s health worsened and by 1829, she rarely appeared in public.
+Wilhelmine’s health worsened in 1820 and by 1829, she rarely appeared in public.
 Her condition was not helped by the tense relationship between her husband and her eldest son and by the 1830-1831 Belgian Revolution which resulted in the secession of the southern provinces from the United Kingdom of the Netherlands and the establishment of an independent Kingdom of Belgium.

-Her last trip was to Berlin in May-June 1837 for the christening of her grandson Prince Albert of Prussia, the son of her daughter Marianne.
+Wilhelmine’s last trip was to Berlin in May-June 1837 for the christening of her grandson Prince Albert of Prussia, the son of her daughter Marianne.
 Despite her ill health, Wilhelmine was determined to make this trip.
 Beyond exhaustion upon her return, Wilhelmine spent the summer at Het Loo Palace.
 On October 4, 1837, Wilhelmine and her husband traveled to Noordeinde Palace in The Hague.
-The trip greatly weakened Wilhelmine and once in The Hague, her condition worsened.
+The trip greatly weakened Wilhelmine and her condition worsened.
 Queen Wilhelmine died on October 12, 1837, at the age of 63, with her family at her bedside.
 She was buried in the Royal Vault of the Nieuwe Kerk in Delft, the Netherlands.

 The access to the royal crypt in the foreground; Credit – By Sander van der Wel from Netherlands – Royal grave tomb and the grave of Willem van Oranje, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=28146859